-Requirements Analysis Process: Each pilot analysed through a number of interviews with key participants and with the use of questionnaires aiming to extract user and technical requirements.
-From the analysis, it was evident that most of the Ploutos pilots demonstrated the need for more effective mechanisms for "data capturing", "data driven farm advisory services" and "to establish data flows" between key domain players such as "farmers", "processors", "retailers" and "consumers".
+"data driven farm advisory services" and "to establish data flows" between key domain players such as "farmers", "processors", "retailers" and "consumers".
 Only those pilots which a) expressed a clear need for sharing and combination of data between different stakeholders, and b) demonstrated clear requirements for modelling data in a common vocabulary, were chosen so that six out of the eleven pilots have been the initial focus of development.
 For each of these pilots, an analysis was undertaken of their overall motivations, workflows and high-level architecture.
-This enabled the identification of the concepts which needed to be included in the common semantic model.
+This enabled the identification of the classes which needed to be included in the common semantic model.
 A set of competency questions was defined as a result, as well as identifying relevant standards (vocabularies. ontologies) that could be reused.
-Here further details are provided for Pilot 1, as an example, although the full analysis can be found in [42].
+Here further details are provided for Pilot 1, as an example, although the full analysis can be found in [15].

 Prototypical Pilot: Pilot 1 is typical in its complexity and requirements.
-The main pilot participants are located the Pella region of Northern Greece, and involve two farms of about 10Ha in total, which cultivate peaches.
-A fruit and vegetables processing factory participates in the pilot in the same area and here the harvested peaches are processed, packaged and sold as a frozen product.
+The main pilot participants are located in the Pella region of Northern Greece, and involve two peach farms of about 10 ha in total.
+A fruit processing factory participates in the pilot in the same area and here the harvested peaches are processed, packaged and sold as a frozen product, mostly to yogurt manufacturers elsewhere in Europe.
 Farmers have to tackle a number of sustainability problems, as their farms are small, fragmented and in different micro-climate zones, while there is a lack of financial resources for ICT related investments.
-Current production methods suffer from increasing inputs consumption and costs with a consequent increase environmental footprint.
+Current production methods suffer from increasing consumption of inputs and costs with a consequent increased environmental footprint.
 Fruit processors operating in the area are following various schemes where better prices are offered for farmers with high quality products.
 The quality is evaluated by examining the characteristics of the fruits (e.g. taste, shape) but also by checking the cultivation practices followed.
 It is important for the fruit processors to have demonstrable evidence of the agronomic practices followed (e.g. by means of a "farm book" i.e. diary of actions undertaken) and the exact origin of the produced fruits.
 Equally the collection of this data is important for a number of certifications processes with regards to good agricultural practices (e.g.GLOBALG.A.P).

-For the purposes of data monitoring at the field level and the optimisation of the farming practices, a commercial Farm Management Information System (FMIS) installed at the two farms involved in the pilot.
+For the purposes of data monitoring at the field level and the optimisation of the farming practices, a commercial Farm Management Information System (FMIS) installed at the two farms was involved in the pilot.
 This FMIS provides a network of agro-environmental sensors and data collection mechanisms along with digital tools for decision support and digital recording of cultivation practices undertaken.
 The deployed FMIS is a proprietary system with its own custom data model and with limited capabilities for data sharing.
 The smart farming solution is supported by a local contractor (agronomist) that also offers technical support and training services to the farmers.
 The fruit processing factory already uses an Enterprise Resource Planning (ERP) system combined with a Warehouse Management System (WMS) in order to monitor, track and record the processing activities.

-The main actors of this pilot are using legacy systems with limited capabilities for interaction (no standardised data formats and APIs) and they were reluctant to proceed with major changes in their operational ICT systems in order to facilitate data sharing.
-The actors also expected to have maximum control over who is accessing their data sets while they were unwilling to share their data beforehand with third parties.
+The main actors of this pilot are using legacy systems with limited capabilities for interaction (no standardised data formats and APIs) and they are reluctant to proceed with major changes in their operational ICT systems in order to facilitate data sharing.
+The actors expect to have complete control over their data and who can access it, which means they are unwilling to share complete data sets with third parties.